 Before you can start adding those forms to your pages in WooCommerce, you need to configure the plugin to create custom forms you can use with WooCommerce.

-In the WordPress admin, go to Profile Builder > Modules.
-Select Active for Multiple Registration Forms and Multiple Edit-Profile Forms.
+In the WordPress admin, go to Profile Builder → Add-Ons.
+Locate the Multiple Registration Forms and Multiple Edit-Profile Forms add-ons and click Activate for both of them.

 Click the Save Changes button.
 You’ll see that more options are added to the Profile Builder admin menu, which you can use to create your custom forms.